 Block storage use cases

 As profit margins within the service industry are consistently shrinking, service providers must innovate to find greater efficiency in workflow and return.
-One way of accomplishing this objective is by optimizing storage capacity and requirements.
-Block storage can be used to help organizations that need file editing capabilities with quick and reliable access to their data.
+One way of accomplishing this objective is by optimising storage capacity and requirements.
+Block storage can be used to help organisations that need file editing capabilities with quick and reliable access to their data.

-In order to run most mission-critical applications such as SAP and Oracle, or with workloads that include trading, e-commerce, customer relationship management (CRM), and marketing automation, an organization must utilize block storage systems within their infrastructure.
+In order to run most mission-critical applications such as SAP and Oracle, or with workloads that include trading, e-commerce, customer relationship management (CRM) and marketing automation, an organisation must utilise block storage systems within their infrastructure.
 Running such mission-critical applications demands quick response times.
-In these situations, enterprises prefer this type of storage solution as it provides efficiency, high-performance capacity, and low latency.
+In these situations, enterprises prefer this type of storage solution as it provides efficiency, high-performance capacity and low latency.

-Some organizations use block storage as a foundation beneath object and file storage to accommodate rapid expansion and varying data storage needs.
-It provides an underlying storage solution that, when utilized jointly with object and file storage, simplifies data structure and automatically assigns workloads to the necessary system for each given task.
+Some organisations use block storage as a foundation beneath object and file storage to accommodate rapid expansion and varying data storage needs.
+It provides an underlying storage solution that, when utilised jointly with object and file storage, simplifies data structure and automatically assigns workloads to the necessary system for each given task.

-Certain applications call for server-side processing, in which processing requests require user authentication and internal page navigation that can only be accomplished via block storage systems.
+Certain applications call for server-side processing in which processing requests require user authentication and internal page navigation that can only be accomplished via block storage systems.
 For instance, running an application such as Java requires this system.
-This allows organizations to increase their internal security.
+This allows organisations to increase their internal security.

-Hypervisors utilize block storage within virtual machines (VMs) because their structure allows for distribution across several machines.
-When organizations use a hypervisor and block storage structure in their virtual machines, VMs can achieve higher speeds, lower latency, and greater processing power.
+Hypervisors utilise block storage within virtual machines (VMs) because their structure allows for distribution across several machines.
+When organisations use a hypervisor and block storage structure in their virtual machines, VMs can achieve higher speeds, lower latency and greater processing power.

 HPE and block storage

-HPE offers advanced block storage solutions to help you realize the full potential of your data, wherever it lives, with a seamless cloud experience for data and data infrastructure from edge to cloud.
+HPE offers advanced block storage solutions to help you realise the full potential of your data, wherever it lives, with a seamless cloud experience for data and data infrastructure from edge to cloud.

-HPE GreenLake for Block Storage is the first block storage as a service to deliver self-service agility and guarantee 100% availability built in for mission-critical apps.
-The solution enables line of business and app admins to leverage instant, attribute-based quoting and rapid ordering—and then self-provision storage without domain expertise.
-HPE InfoSight, the industry-leading AIOps for infrastructure, ensures apps are always-on and always-fast.
+HPE GreenLake for Block Storage is the first block storage as a service to deliver self-service agility and a built-in 100% availability guarantee for mission-critical apps.
+The solution enables line of business and app admins to leverage instant, attribute-based quoting and rapid ordering – and then self-provision storage without domain expertise.
+HPE InfoSight, the industry-leading AIOps for infrastructure, ensures apps are always on and always fast.

 HPE Alletra is cloud-native data infrastructure powered by the HPE GreenLake edge-to-cloud platform.
 Together, they provide a cloud operating and consumption experience wherever data lives.
-Built for every app, from traditional to modern, HPE Alletra spans workload-optimized systems to deliver architectural flexibility without the complexity of traditional storage management.
-By mobilizing data across clouds, HPE Alletra unleashes the true potential of your hybrid cloud.
+Built for every app, from traditional to modern, HPE Alletra spans workload-optimised systems to deliver architectural flexibility without the complexity of traditional storage management.
+By mobilising data across clouds, HPE Alletra unleashes the true potential of your hybrid cloud.

-The HPE GreenLake edge-to-cloud platform enables organizations to accelerate data-driven modernization from edge to cloud with a cloud operational experience that eliminates complexity and silos.
-Enterprises can leverage a seamless cloud experience that brings together the agility of cloud operations, consumption-based data services, and the freedom to run any app without compromise.
-Stop managing infrastructure and start accessing and utilizing it to meet any SLA, as a service and on demand, via modular storage configurations offered in cost-optimized, balanced, and performance options.
+The HPE GreenLake edge-to-cloud platform enables organisations to accelerate data-driven modernisation from edge to cloud with a cloud operational experience that eliminates complexity and silos.
+Enterprises can leverage a seamless cloud experience that brings together the agility of cloud operations, consumption-based data services and the freedom to run any app without compromise.
+Stop managing infrastructure and start accessing and utilising it to meet any SLA, as a service and on demand, via modular storage configurations offered in cost-optimised, balanced and performance options.